streamr-dev/network-old/README.md

 - A _broker_ is a node that also includes client-facing functionality and interfaces.
 - A _client_ is an end-user (software) that connects to a broker to use the Streamr network pub-sub.
 - A _stream_ is an ordered list of messages uniquely identified by an id (and a partition).
-- A _publisher_ is a client that connects to a node and publishes messages to stream(s).
+- A _publisher_ is a client that connects to a broker and publishes messages to stream(s).
-- A _subscriber_ is a client that connects to a node and subscribes to the messages of stream(s).
+- A _subscriber_ is a client that connects to a broker and subscribes to the messages of stream(s).